Dinosaur (2000 film): Filming accident

-In 1998, while filming live-action footage in Poison Canyon near Trona, San Bernardino County, California, a crew member was killed and another seriously wounded when a camera boom struck a cross-country power line.
+On February 26, 1998, while filming live-action footage in Poison Canyon near Trona, San Bernardino County, California, a crew member was killed and another seriously wounded when a camera boom struck a cross-country power line.
 Disney was sued by the surviving crew member and the deceased's family, and the company was later fined $5,000 for violating worker safety laws.

 Music

-The film's score was composed by James Newton Howard with vocals by Lebo M, who did vocals for The Lion King (1994).
+The film's score was composed by James Newton Howard with choral directing by Lebo M, who did vocals for The Lion King (1994).
 In September 1999, it was reported that pop singer/songwriter Kate Bush had written and recorded a song for the film to be used in the scene in which Aladar and his family mourn the destruction of their island.
 Reportedly, preview audiences did not respond well to the song.
 The producers recommended that Bush rewrite it, but she refused.
 Ultimately, due to complications, the track was not included on the soundtrack.

 The soundtrack album was released on May 5, 2000, by Walt Disney Records.
 Howard would later compose the scores for the Disney animated features Atlantis: The Lost Empire (2001), Treasure Planet (2002), and Raya and the Last Dragon (2021).
 One track, "The Egg Travels", was heard in many trailers following the film's release, including Lilo & Stitch (2002), The Wild Thornberrys Movie (2002), and Around the World in 80 Days (2004).

 While the film got mixed reviews from critics, the film score received universally positive critical reception, with critics singling out "The Egg Travels" in particular as one of the best.
 For his work, James Newton Howard was nominated for an Annie Award for Music in a Feature Production and Saturn Award for Best Music.

 Release

+The film premiered at the El Capitan Theatre on May 13, 2000.
 In conjunction during its theatrical release, the film was accompanied by an exclusive interactive dinosaur exhibit center adjacent to the El Capitan Theatre titled The Dinosaur Experience.
+It received a PG rating from the Motion Picture Association of America due to "intense images."